 US / AMERICAN GOVERNMENT CREDIT: ½ GRADE 11, 12

 American Government is a general survey course that introduces the student to the core concepts of our American political system.
 Topics for study and discussion start with the principles and provisions of the Constitution through the critical analysis of the actions taken by our political bodies.
 Students will discover how complex and expensive our democratic government has evolved, and how it has become an expansive social force.
 This survey course also includes the explorations of the principles of state, the political spectrum, and a comparative analysis of alternative governmental (political and economic) structures.
 Evaluation is determined by written assignments class participation, projects, reports, quizzes, and exams.

-The student will be introduced to the “how” and “what” of human behavior as well as the bio-physical aspects.
-As a field, psychology is the study of behavior and mental processes.
-These courses are designed to provide a solid grounding in the basis of this field.
+The student will be introduced to the “how” and “what” of human behavior as well as the bio-physical aspects of the field.
+As a theory, psychology is the study of behavior and mental processes.
+This course is designed to expose students to the study of psychology, both founding and modern theorists, as well as case studies that make up the foundation of this field.
 Evaluation is determined by written assignments, class participation, projects, reports, quizzes, and exams.